 Badger photography Sussex

 Here’s a few shots from last few days where I’ve been playing around with a number of different remote flash techniques.
 In order to study the badgers and foxes who I see every night I’ve given them names to help identify them – I have Boris the Badger as that one is quite portly, cunning Cummings the fox and Hancock the fox as that one is lame.

-The extremely dry Spring we’ve had is causing problems for a few animals including badgers who are sometimes struggling to find enough water so I’ve made a watering hole for them.
+The extremely dry Spring we had this year caused problems for a few animals including badgers who sometimes struggle to find enough water so I made a watering hole for them this year.

 With drinking water in such short supply I even had the rare sighting of a fox and badger at extremely close quarters to each other.

 One of the delightful spin offs of photographing badgers is that you’ll almost certainly get photos too of foxy whiskered gentlemen.
 Mum and cub below come through my back garden every night.
 I grow an enormous amount of fruit and vegetables in my garden and I’m always amazed how delicately the foxes tread and virtually never break any plants.

 Below is a shot when I set my camera system up to just photograph the water.